 Losing a spouse is a devastating event.
 For the surviving spouses of veterans and military members, VA home loan programs can help ease the burden of getting life back on track.
 The Department of Veterans Affairs backs purchase, cash-out refinance, and interest rate reduction refinance loans (IRRRL) that can make purchasing or refinancing a home more affordable.

 Here are key facts to know about eligibility and benefits.
 Please speak with one of our Loan Advisors for more details.
-Freedom Mortgage is the #1 VA Lender1 in the USA.
+Freedom Mortgage was the #1 VA Lender1 in the USA in 2021.

 Are surviving spouses eligible for VA loans?

 Surviving spouses of veterans and military personnel can be eligible for a VA loan.
 To be eligible, at least one of these conditions should be true:

 - The veteran is a prisoner of war (POW)

 - The veteran died while in service or from a service-connected disability and the spouse didn't remarry

 - The veteran died while in service or from a service-connected disability and the spouse didn't remarry before they were 57 years old or before December 16, 2003